magepages/mpdocs/docs/order-export/index.md

 - **General**:
   - **Enable**: Choose `Yes` to enable this module and display in the `Sales` section
+  - **Log Cleaning Automatically after(Day)**: Enter the number of days after which the old logs will be cleaned.
+If left empty, the email log will not be cleaned.
+  - **Export Limit**: Limit the number of orders that can be exported in a single iteration.
+If left empty or zero, each export will be 1000 orders in maximum.

 - **Email Alert**:
   - **Enable**: Choose Yes to enable email notification for store owners